pytorch/audio/examples/asr/emformer_rnnt/README.md

 ### MuST-C release v2.0

 The MuST-C model is configured with a vocabulary size of 500.
 Consequently, the MuST-C model's last linear layer in the joiner has an output dimension of 501 (500 + 1 to account for the blank symbol).
-Different from the above two models, we keep the transcriptions cased and punctuated when training the SentencePiece model.
+In contrast to those of the datasets for the above two models, MuST-C's transcripts are cased and punctuated; we preserve the casing and punctuation when training the SentencePiece model.

 Sample SLURM command for training:
 ```